worldamazing/plan/docs/overview.md

 The World Amazing Framework seeks to **end jobs** in their current, coercive form.
 It does this to **unleash contribution**—the free, joyful, and creative application of a person's time and talent to projects that they are genuinely passionate about.

 In this new framework, automation and efficiency are not threats; they are the ultimate tools of liberation.
 Every "job" that is eliminated is a human being whose time has been returned to them.
 It is a moment of celebration.
-It frees a mind to learn a new skill, to create a work of art, to care for their community, or to engage in the "Great Inquiry."
+It frees a mind to learn a new skill, to create a work of art, to care for their community, or to engage more deeply with the larger questions of existence, meaning, and what humanity is here to become.

 We do not need jobs.
 We need a purpose, and the freedom to pursue it.
+This myth survives because it teaches people to confuse survival labor with dignity.
+It protects a world in which human time is consumed first and returned only in fragments, if at all.

 ### 3. The Myth of Human Nature as Flawed
 > **The Myth:** *"People are fundamentally selfish, greedy, and competitive.
 Without the threat of poverty and the motivation of wealth, no one would do anything.
 A cooperative system is a beautiful dream that will always be defeated by human nature."*